VIC.GOV.AU | Policy and Advisory Library

 • the school’s committed contracted works and

-• the minimum cost of the works exceeds $5000
+• if the minimum cost of the works exceeds $5,000

-• the work is urgent, and unable to be addressed in the School Maintenance Plan (SMP) or the Rolling Facilities Evaluation (RFE)
+• if the work is urgent, and unable to be addressed in the School Maintenance Plan (SMP) or the Rolling Facilities Evaluation (RFE), Emergency Maintenance Program (EMP) or any other means and

-• the site of the works is in entitled space (works at Special Development Schools (SDS) and Special Schools will not be subject to facility area allocations).
+• if the site of the works is considered entitled space (works at Special Development Schools (SDS) and Special Schools will not be subject to facility area allocations).

-• The approved scope of works is carried out by Programmed and their sub-contractors.
-A nominated Project Manager contacts schools directly to arrange a suitable date to attend the site and commence works.
+The approved scope of works is carried out by the Make-safe Program and their sub-contractors.
+A nominated project manager contacts schools directly to arrange a suitable date to attend the site and commence works.
 Contractors will make every effort to minimise the impact on school operations while works are being completed.

 • proceed with the proposed scope of works as a school-funded project, which can be arranged through the VSBA and managed by a VSBA project manager